 Financial instruments are recorded at fair value on initial recognition.
 Equity instruments that are quoted in an active market are subsequently measured at fair value.
 All other financial instruments are subsequently recorded at cost or amortized cost, unless management has elected to carry the instruments at fair value.
-WFH USA has not elected to carry any such financial instruments at fair value, except for its investments in mutual funds and other investment assets which are carried at fair value.
+WFH USA has elected to carry its investments in mutual funds and other investments at fair value.